-#DebtFreeFuture is a student-led, youth-driven movement for free public college.
+#DebtFreeFuture is a student-led, youth-driven movement for free public college and debt cancellation.

 Photo: A student holds a sign reading “Public College Should Not Be A Debt Sentence” at Advocacy Day 2018.
 (Jen Ford/PHENOM)

 Huge cuts in state funding for public colleges are making it impossible for students and families to afford college.
 The state has cut funding by hundreds of millions of dollars since 2001, while the number of students has grown substantially, amounting to an over 33% per student cut.